monkeyman79/beebutil/README.md

 Auto GAP: No
 PRE-GAP length: 0
 ```
 ... and click ``Create empty floppy``.
-Then select ``Export disk / Save As`` from menu, as save the flie to you GOTEK pendrive
+Then select ``Export disk / Save As`` from menu, as save the file to your GOTEK pendrive
 using the default ``HFE`` file type.

-When copying data from floppy disk to GOTEK, don't forget to copy both sides.
+When copying data from double sided floppy disk to GOTEK, again, don't forget to copy both sides.

 ## building